Alfresco/alfresco-ng2-components/docs/core/datatable.component.md

 }
 ```

-This event is cancellable, you can use `event.preventDefault()` to prevent default behaviour.
+This event is cancellable.
+You can use `event.preventDefault()` to prevent the default behavior.

-DataTable will automatically render provided menu items.
+The DataTable will automatically render the supplied menu items.

 See the [ContextMenu](https://www.npmjs.com/package/ng2-alfresco-core)
-documentation for more details on context actions format and behaviour.
+documentation for more details on the format and behavior of context actions.

 #### showRowActionsMenu event

-Emitted before actions menu is displayed for a row.
+Emitted before the actions menu is displayed for a row.
-Requires `actions` property to be set to `true`.
+Requires the `actions` property to be set to `true`.

 Event properties: